 Other than that stink at the airport, there is nowhere else I felt racially profiled.
 I had walked out of José Martí International Airport thinking that this would be a trailer to a horrific experience where I would be flayed and hang from a tree.
 Nothing.
 The whole mess at the airport was not a precursor to anything that exist inside.
 Cuba is like a coconut.
 Tough and rough on the outside, yet so tender within.

 It is a country of such sharp contrasts and beautiful ironies that leave you confused about it.
 This is a country that was founded by immigrants; half of its population is black, made of descendants of Africans who were exchanged for salt and spices that many years ago; their dominant religion worships the old West African Gods like Oshun; their independence from dictatorship was championed by Che Guevara (an immigrant from Argentina) and Fidel Castro (son to a Spanish immigrant).
 Yet given all this history, they still treat some immigrants the way they do.

 It is a country of big and small things.
-Their old architectural constructs are massive, rising up in competition to see who can block the sun best.
-Their men all look like with their arms as big as their pride.
-Yet their streets are narrow, their relationship with the internet scarce, and their women like to walk around in little, translucent tight things that draw the maps of their panties on their asses.
+The old architecture are massive, rising up in competition to see who can block the sun best.
+Men happily flaunt their arms as big as their pride.
+Yet their streets are narrow, their internet scarce, and their women like to walk around in little, translucent things that draw the maps of their panties on their asses.

 Cubans are colourful; not just in the way they paint their houses with colours of the rainbow, but also in character.
 They are flamboyant people who wear their nationalism on their sleeves, walk like the earth worships their every step, and dance – oh my goodness – they dance as if the devil lives in their waists.
 But their food is dull and uninventive and they think everything can be eaten with guavas.